Arlo and Janis by Jimmy Johnson for April 03, 2014

 4. Missing large

-Reppr Premium Member about 10 years ago
+Reppr Premium Member over 10 years ago

 I once had a pair of apricot trees that didn’t bear fruit for 15 years after I planted them.
 That is too much patience.
 Thankfully, the pears that replaced them are really productive.